centiservice/mats3/mats-test-junit/README.md

 To simplify testing of MATS related code one can utilize the following tools which provides a simple test harness to execute unit tests as well as test where one would have a spring context available.

-* **Rule_Mats**: @ClassRule which provides a full MATS harness for unit testing by creating MatsFactory utilizing an in-vm Active MQ broker..
-Utilizes the default serializer provided by MATS.
+* **Rule_Mats**: @ClassRule which provides a full Mats harness for unit testing by creating MatsFactory utilizing an in-vm Active MQ broker..
+Utilizes the default serializer provided by Mats.
 * **Rule_MatsGeneric**: @ClassRule similar to Rule_Mats, however this rule can be utilized if one has a MatsSerializer which does not serialize to the type of String.
-* **Rule_MatsEndpoint**: @Rule which creates a "mock" endpoint, useful to when testing a MATS flow which relies on replies from endpoints outside of your application.
+* **Rule_MatsEndpoint**: @Rule which creates a "mock" endpoint, useful to when testing a Mats flow which relies on replies from endpoints outside of your application.
 One can thus utilize this rule to mock the response of these "external" resources.
 The big point of this special type of method is twofold: You can change the ProcessLambda dynamically, i.e. for each @Test method, it can answer with a different Reply, thus enabling to test the different